weiernt/weiernt.github.io/index.markdown

 <!-- # Big Title testing!
 ## Another smaller one? -->

-I'm a final year Master of Electrical Engineering student at the University of Melbourne, specialising in electronics.
+I'm a Master of Electrical Engineering graduate with an interest in semiconductor device fabrication and circuit design.